01234567876543210/Infrarat/README.md

 </picture>

 <p align="center">
-This is my first repositorie, and its a discord rat lol
+This is my first repository, and its a discord rat lol
 </p>